 Featured Image by Михаил Прокопенко from Pixabay

-3 thoughts on “The Zoom Gaze
+3 responses to “The Zoom Gaze”

-1. Great questions Autumm.
+Great questions Autumm.
 I am not sure the answers.
 I know that I have heard from a number of students and faculty doing advising and tutoring about how much they appreciate being able to see one another– and from those same folks, how much they don’t want to share their camera in classes or bigger groups.
 I wonder if there is a balance around the intimacy of an interaction.
 I did have a student who I did advising with who the first two times we met, didn’t share their camera, while I did.
 On our third meeting they did share and specifically said they appreciated sharing because they felt safe to do so but they were hoping none of their instructors would require them to.
 We have also been talking about working with students to personalize their zoom boxes if they don’t share screens.

 I am not sure what the answer is– but I think you are raising an important question and conversation.

-2. Love this, Autumm.
+Love this, Autumm.
 And I also think of two other things: the self-surveillance of seeing oneself on Zoom all day long (and why I value what y9u taught me about turning my view of myself off even if camera is on)… and the power of some ppl being seen and others not in the same space.
 That it can empower those w camera on to get noticed, but also those w camera on to get surveilled/observed.

-3. I’m wondering about folks not neurotypical who don’t necessarily respond to gaze in the same way…
+I’m wondering about folks not neurotypical who don’t necessarily respond to gaze in the same way…